oebspm/isoWeek/README.md

 # isoWeek
-Functions for working with ISO weeks and dates
+Functions for working with ISO week and date for NodeJS